Operation Urban Warrior: Background

 An experimental urban camouflage Battle Dress Uniform was developed and used during the Urban Warrior exercises of 1999.
-The pattern, sometimes called T-pattern or T-block, consists of a medium gray, dark gray, and black color arranged in a geometric pattern, intended as a 'pattern breaker' to make Marine troops harder to locate when in such environments.
+The pattern, sometimes called T-pattern or T-block, consists of medium gray, dark gray, and black arranged in a geometric pattern, intended as a 'pattern breaker' to make Marine troops harder to locate in such environments.
 Like all modern BDUs, it is made of a lightweight rip-stop material.
 The pattern was never officially adopted, and it has since been superseded by MARPAT.

 History

 Exercises in Chicago, May 1998

 Eighty Marines from 1st Battalion, 8th Marines, stationed in Marine Corps Base Camp Lejeune, toured Chicago to enhance knowledge of urban infrastructure, such as a gas plant, water facility, tunnels, bridges, and police and Fire stations.